-Chlorine bleach in that familiar white bottle is a mainstay in most laundry rooms.
-We use it to whiten clothes, remove stains and disinfect clothes.
-With the growth in high-efficiency washers that use less water to flush away soil, chlorine bleach sales have also soared to disinfect washers and help remove foul odors from front load washers.
-But are you sure you're using it correctly, safely and getting the most bang for your money and efforts?
+Chlorine bleach is a mainstay in most laundry rooms.
+We use it to whiten clothes, remove stains, and disinfect laundry.
+With the growth in sales of high-efficiency washers that use less water to flush away soil, chlorine bleach sales have also soared to disinfect washers and help remove foul odors from front-load washers.
+But are you sure you're using chlorine bleach correctly, safely, and getting the most bang for your money and efforts?

 What Is Chlorine Bleach?